SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 # Description

-Create a program, which prints the sum of a given range of numbers and all the numbers, divisible by 9 without remainder:
+Create a program, which prints the sum of a given range of numbers and all the numbers, divisible by 9 without a remainder:

-- You receive **two numbers**: the range to process
+- You will receive **two numbers**: the range to process

 - On the first line, print the sum of the numbers